Myriam Hernández: Biography

 In May 1992, Hernández performed at the Acapulco Festival, accompanied on the piano by Juan Carlos Calderón.
 The video for the song "Se me fue" was filmed in Los Angeles and was directed by U.S.-based Argentine director Gustavo Garzón.

 Also in 1992, Hernández began a new project by founding the "School of Vocal Arts" along with her voice instructor, speech therapist Ricardo Álvarez.
 Among the professional artists to have gone through this school are Beto Cuevas, Lucybell, and Kudai.
 Her fourth album, released in 1994, was also produced in Los Angeles where she worked again with producer Humberto Gatica.
-From this album the song "Ese Hombre" (That Man), by Chilean songwriter María Angélica Ramírez, won ASCAP's "Best Pop Ballad" of the year, as well as first place on the Billboard charts.
-In 1996, artist Paul Anka invited her to collaborate on an album of all-time Spanish hits called "Amigos" (Friends), on which they performed together the song "Tu Cabeza en Mi Hombro" (a Spanglish cover of Put Your Head on My Shoulder).
+From this album the song "Ese Hombre", by Chilean songwriter María Angélica Ramírez, won ASCAP's "Best Pop Ballad" of the year, as well as first place on the Billboard charts.
+In 1996, artist Paul Anka invited her to collaborate on an album of all-time Spanish hits called Amigos, on which they performed together the song "Tu Cabeza en Mi Hombro" (a Spanglish cover of Put Your Head on My Shoulder).
 Figures such as Céline Dion, Ricky Martin, Julio Iglesias, and Juan Gabriel also collaborated on that album, which was released by Sony.

-In 1998, Hernández released "Todo el Amor" (All the Love), her newest and fifth album.
-Produced by Humberto Gatica and achieving success in all Spanish-language markets, including once again the United States, where the first single, "Huele a Peligro" (It Smells Like Danger), by Armando Manzanero, quickly climbed to the first spot of Billboard magazine's Hot Latin Tracks.
-It also included hits such as "Deseo" (I Wish), by Mónica Naranjo, and "La Fuerza del Amor" (The Strength of Love), by Estéfano.
-The music video for the song "Huele a Peligro" was directed in Chile by director Germán Bobe.
+In 1998, Hernández released Todo el Amor, her fifth studio album.
+Produced by Humberto Gatica and achieving success in all Spanish-language markets, including once again the United States, where the first single, "Huele a Peligro", by Armando Manzanero, quickly climbed to the first spot of Billboard magazine's Hot Latin Tracks.
+It also included hits such as "Deseo", written by Mónica Naranjo, and "La Fuerza del Amor", by Estéfano.
+The music video for the song "Huele a Peligro" was directed by Germán Bobe.